AlGepe/OmniSnippets_JS/docs/generalTips/calculatorPage/tableOfContents.rst

 Clicking on one of these links allows the user to quickly get to that part of the text that interests them.

-It is also useful for you when you want to link from one section of your text to another.
+It is also useful for you when you want to **link from one section of your text to another** (an anchor link).
 You can do this by following these steps:

 #. **Right-click** on the section heading you would like to link to and choose **Copy link**.
 #. **Paste** the link into the text editor and remove everything before the ``#`` character.
 #.
 Use Markdown to **create a link** in the form ``[link text](#heading-name)``.

 For example, to link to the first heading in the Car vs. Bike Calculator (see image at top of page), you would do something like ``[see first section](#how-can-i-get-the-most-out-of-this-calculator)``.

+Read the :ref:`Anchors <anchors>` section of the Handbook to learn more about anchors.